NickTheITGuy/OSTicket-OnHold/README.md

 In this table, copy the ID of the On Hold status.

 Step 3.
-Open the file "tickets.inc.php" (Located in the attachments of this post) and go to line 96, and change the number to the ID you copied.
+Open the file "tickets.inc.php" and go to line 96, and change the number to the ID you copied.

+Step 4.
+Open the file "tickets.php"
+and go to line 361, and change the number to the ID you copied.

 Step 4.
 Upload the attached files to the below specified locations:
 - Upload "scp.css" in the folder \scp\css\